RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 - **Unique Downregulation in HET (H3K27me3 Gain)**:
 WT log2FC is 0, and HET log2FC is negative (indicating genes that are uniquely more downregulated in HET, possibly due to gain of the H3K27me3 mark).
 Genes that are uniquely more downregulated in HET, possibly due to gain of the H3K27me3 mark.

---> Dig in the gene list and write Fucntion Column checking online the genes
+--> Dig in the gene list and write description for each genes.

+--> I did not found many HET genes related to activity.
+Or if so; they are LESS expressed in HET; so hard to conlude that HET neurons have higher neuronal activity...